 Owen Davies was brought up in London but has Welsh roots.
 He was raised on chapel hymns, Handel oratorios and Mozart arias.
 He began going to the theatre in the 1960s and, as a teenager, used to stand at the back of the Old Vic stalls to watch Olivier's National Theatre productions.
 He also saw many RSC productions at the Aldwych in the 1960s.
-At this time he also began to see operas at Covent Garden and developed a love for Mozart, Verdi and Richard Strauss.
-After a career as a social worker and a trade union officer, Owen has retired from paid employment but is a student at Rose Bruford College studying for a BA in Opera Studies.
+At this time he also began to see operas at Covent Garden and developed a love for Mozart, Verdi, and Richard Strauss.
+After a career as a social worker and a trade union officer, Owen has retired from paid employment but as a 'mature student' he has recently gained a certificate in Opera Studies from Rose Bruford College.